beast-dev/doc/tutorials/tempest/tempest_tutorial.md

 ## The temporal signal and rooting

 We can now explore the data using the tabs at the top of the window - `Tree`, `Root-to-tip` & `Residuals`.
 If you click on the `Tree` tab you will see the tree as loaded from the tree file.
-Because we constructed this tree using a non-molecular-clock model, it will arbitrarily rooted.
-If you look at the dates of each virus in the tree you will see that there is no correlation with the horizontal position:
+Because we constructed this tree using a non-molecular-clock model, it will be arbitrarily rooted.
+If you look at the date of each virus in the tree you will see that there is no correlation with the horizontal position:

 {% include image.html prefix="/tutorials/tempest/" file="fig5_unrooted_tree.png" %}